elliotwoods/ofxUeye-alt-/readme.md

 I'd have to say that IDS did a superbly awful job of making an API.
 They really need:

-1. A C++ API (if currently you need to use the windows mfc api, then this shouldn't be a problem).
-2. To get rid of functions that perform multiple tasks (e.g. get and set in one function, where return arguments can mean either error codes on set or result of get?)
+1. To get rid of functions that perform multiple tasks (e.g. get and set in one function, where return arguments can mean either error codes on set or result of get?)
-3. Proper exceptions
-4. Better documentation, cleaner samples (lots of console samples please!)
+2. Better documentation, cleaner samples (lots of console samples please!)